metzgegu/hsk_quizz/README.md

 # Simple quizz

-The goal of this project is to create a simple quizz with a simple `json` file which describe a quiz
+The goal of this project is to create a simple hsk quizz

 ## Available Scripts